cs3134/recitations/week2-thu/outline.md

 * Great for keeping track of changes/undoing mistakes/YOU WIL NEVER ACCIDENTALLY REMOVE EVERYTHING AND NEVER BE ABLE TO GET IT BACK!!

 ## What is GitHub
 Git repository hosting service with a great web-based GUI (!!).
-We can controll access, teams can track bugs, put in feature requests, etc.
+We can control access, teams can track bugs, put in feature requests, etc.

 ## What The Hell Did We Make You Do In `hw0`
 Walkthrough of what we did to in `setup.sh`, including changing remotes.
 Demonstration of what happened manually (step by step) and why homework pulling works the way it does.